buraksekili/dami-operator/README.md

 $ make install
 ```

 Once you installed CRDs, please make sure that you have up and running [dami] instance.
-Then, just run:
+Then, execute the following command to run dami-operator:

 ```bash
 $ make run ENABLE_WEBHOOKS=false